Safely Working with Gas Discharge Lamps and

 white-ish green, light yellow, bright pink, light purple, or white.

-Use of mercury vapor with colored tubing (with or without phosphors) can
+Use of mercury vapor with colored tubing (with or without phosphors) can provide

-provide a lime-green or deep blue or deep violet-blue.
+a lime-green or deep blue or deep violet-blue.

-Nowadays, nearly all "neon" tubing contains neon or mercury vapor (with
+Nowadays, nearly all "neon" tubing contains neon or mercury vapor (with argon),

-by using different gases.
+different gases.

-For example, helium can produce a white-ish orange light in shorter
+For example, helium can produce a white-ish orange light in shorter length,

-lavender-hot-pink color.
-These gases glow more dimly with duller color
+These gases glow more dimly with duller color shades in larger tubing.
+Krypton

-makes a dimmish purple color.
-Nitrogen (generally in shorter length
+makes a dull greenish color.
+Argon makes a dimmish purple color.
+Nitrogen

-tubing) makes a grayish purple-pink color.
-Xenon, which is expensive,
+(generally in shorter length tubing) makes a grayish purple-pink color.
+Xenon,

-xenon discharge.
+the xenon discharge.
 Krypton also often causes a dim blue glass fluorescence.

 For general information on neon signs and technology including a neon FAQ, see: